root-project/web/blog/_posts/2021-03-19-tmva-pytorch.md

 * Ease of Debugging: ​PyTorch models make use of dynamic computation graphs and are based on eager execution.
 This makes it easier to use debugging tools like pdb.

-* Performance: PyTorch is extremely fast due to it’s highly optimized C++ backend.
+* Performance: PyTorch is extremely fast due to its highly optimized C++ backend.

 Designing a simple neural net in PyTorch using a [PyTorch container][Containers] is extremely simple.
 Here we use [`nn.Sequential`][Sequential]: